bencorrado/bluez-bencorrado/docs/reference/available-commands.md

 ## Commands

-As first and foremost thing the *bluez* snap offers the BlueZ stack.
-Apart from this it contains various tools shipped with the BlueZ itself.
+The thing the *bluez* snap offers the BlueZ stack.
+Apart from this it contains various tools shipped with BlueZ itself.
 The following table lists the commands that are provided by the *bluez* snap:

 | Command      | Short description                                             |
 |--------------|---------------------------------------------------------------|